murali44/ServerlessScalingDemo/README.md

 ## What does this API do?

-- This is a simple GET API which return the string `Hello` followed by a name stored in an environment variable.
+- This is a simple GET API which returns the string `Hello` followed by a name stored in an environment variable.

 - Here's the endpoint I deployed: https://pfw8pdesyf.execute-api.us-east-1.amazonaws.com/dev/helloworld

-- The service is currently configured to handle 5 concurrent requests at the same time.
+- The service is currently configured to handle 5 concurrent requests.

 ## Load testing the API